carlitos-1988/uml-google-notes/Coursera/OperatingSystems/IntroductionToOS.md

 - The C: drive root folder is what we call a parent directory and the contents inside are considered the child directories
 - `get-Help` `command` `-Full` this will get a full description of the command trying to access help for
 - `ls -Force` to show hidden files when using ls command
+- `get help ls -full` will give you all of the available commands that are available in the command line

 ### Linux List Directories